-Exhibit Number Description Incorporated by Reference to 21.1 Subsidiaries of the Registrant Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm Filed herewith 23.2 Consent of Independent Registered Public Accounting Firm Filed herewith 31.1 Certification Pursuant To Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification Pursuant To Section 906 Of The Sarbanes-Oxley Act of 2002 Furnished herewith 101.INS XBRL Instance Document Filed herewith 101.SCH XBRL Taxonomy Extension Schema Document Filed herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Filed herewith 101.DEF XBRL Taxonomy Extension Definition Linkbase Document Filed herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document Filed herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith Contains material that has been omitted pursuant to a request for confid ential treatment and such material has been filed separately with the SEC.
+10.16 Loan Agreement, dated April 13, 2020, between Rocky Mountain Chocolate Factory, Inc. and 1st SOURCE BANK Exhibit 10.1 to the Current Report on Form 8-K filed on April 16, 2020 (File No. 001-36865) 10.17 Promissory Note Agreement, dated April 13, 2020, between Rocky Mountain Chocolate Factory, Inc. and 1st SOURCE BANK Exhibit 10.2 to the Current Report on Form 8-K filed on April 16, 2020 (File No. 001-36865) 10.18 Offer Letter, dated May 3, 2022, between Rocky Mountain Chocolate Factory, Inc. and Robert J. Sarlls.
+Exhibit 10.1 to the Current Report on Form 8-K filed on May 6, 2022 (File No. 001-36865) 21.1 Subsidiaries of the Registrant Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm Filed herewith 31.1 Certification Pursuant To Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 31.2 Certification Pursuant To Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification Pursuant To Section 906 Of The Sarbanes-Oxley Act of 2002 Furnished herewith 32.2 Certification Pursuant To Section 906 Of The Sarbanes-Oxley Act of 2002 Furnished herewith 101.INS Inline XBRL Instance Document (the Instance Document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) (1) Filed herewith 101.SCH Inline XBRL Taxonomy Extension Schema (1) Filed herewith 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase (1) Filed herewith 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase(1) Filed herewith 101.LAB Inline XBRL Taxonomy Extension Label Linkbase (1) Filed herewith 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase (1) Filed herewith 104 Cover Page Interactive Data File (embedded within the Inline XBRL document and contained in Exhibit 101) Filed herewith Contains material that has been omitted pursuant to a request for confidential treatment and such material has been filed separately with the SEC.
 Management contract or compensatory plan.
-Certain portions of the exhibit have been omitted pursuant to Rule 601 (ii) would likely cause competitive harm to the Company if publicly dis (b)(10) of Regulation S-K. The omitted information is (i) not material and closed.
+These interactive data files shall not be deemed filed for purposes of Section 11 or 12 of the Securities Act of 1933, as amended, or Section 18 of the Securities Exchange Act of 1937, as amended, or otherwise subject to liability under those sections. † Certain portions of the exhibit have been omitted pursuant to Rule 601(b)(10 would likely cause competitive harm to the Company if publicly disclosed.)) of Regulation S-K. The omitted information is (i) not material and (ii)